xavierigor/work-at-olist/README.md

 - gunicorn = "^20.0.4"
 - dj-database-url = "^0.5.0"

+> The database used in this project was `POSTGRESQL`, that's why we need the `psycopg2` dependency.

 Installing & Running
 --------------------

-You can install `olist-library` cloning it from GitHub:
+You can install `Olist Library` cloning it from GitHub:

         $ git clone https://github.com/xavierigor/work-at-olist